mattmarch/BirthdayPlaylist/README.md

 # Birthday Playlist Generator

-This is an app to automatically generate a Spotify Playlist of songs which have reached UK number one on your Birthday.
+This is an app to automatically generate a Spotify playlist of songs which have reached UK number one on your past Birthdays.
 There are 2 parts to this project:

 ### Web app

 This is a React app which upon entering your Birthday will provide you with a playlist of UK number ones.
-You have the ability to authorize with Spotify to get more track information including cover art, and a button which will generate you a Spotify playlist.
+You have the ability to authorize with Spotify to get more track information including cover art, and a button which will automatically turn the list into a Spotify playlist.

 ![Screenshot of application](Screenshot.png)